emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 Despite its importance, only a *tiny* fraction  (0.0000002%) of the brain's neurons — around 20,000 out of 100 billion — produce dopamine.

-To put this in perspective, if the world's population were represented by the brain's neurons, *only 1,600 people out of 8 billion would be capable of generating dopamine!*
+To put this in perspective, if the world's population were neurons, *only 1,600 people out of 8 billion would be capable of generating dopamine!*

 From an evolutionary perspective, dopamine played a key role in survival by motivating our ancestors to seek out resources and avoid threats.

-Today, it still drives us to pursue things we desire, whether it's a delicious meal, a new gadget, or a promotion at work.
+Today, it still drives us to pursue things we desire, whether it's a delicious meal, a new gadget, a promotion at work, or learning how to improve our lives

 However, this powerful motivational system can also be hijacked by addictive substances and behaviors, leading to compulsive pursuit of rewards despite negative consequences.

+> "Often we’re more about the anticipation and pursuit of pleasure than about the experience of it." **Robert M. Sapolsky.**

 It's crucial to understand that addiction is not about the specific drugs or behaviors, but rather the dopamine surge they trigger in the brain.
 All addictive substances and behaviors, despite their differences, share a common mechanism: they cause a rapid and intense increase in dopamine levels in the brain's reward system.

 In essence, dopamine is a double-edged sword.

-It's essential for healthy functioning and goal-directed behavior, but its dysregulation can contribute to a host of problems, from addiction to attention deficits.
+It's essential for healthy functioning and goal-directed behavior but it can also contribute to a host of problems, from addiction to attention deficits.

 By understanding how dopamine works, we can gain insight into our own motivations and behaviors, and learn strategies for harnessing its power while avoiding its pitfalls.

 ## How Dopamine Works

+[should also add here about local and global tranmission]

 To understand how dopamine functions in the brain, it's important to recognize that it is released in two distinct patterns: